samuelfox1/algo-rhythm/README.md

 >## Description

-* A collection of algorithm challenges and basic test writing to cover basic function and possible edge cases
+* A collection of algorithm challenges and test writing to cover basic function and possible edge cases.

 * #### Story
     * AS A: Developer
-    * I WANT: To practice my algorithm challenges and basic test writing with the Jest framework
+    * I WANT: To practice my algorithm challenges and test writing with the Jest framework
-    * SO THAT: I can inprove my problem solving and code testing skills
+    * SO THAT: I can inprove my problem solving and test writing skills

 <br>